From Architectural Decisions to Design Decisions

 I hope you liked this part of the story.
 If so, please consider to clap for it.

-Note: This story is also available in a single post on my personal blog called “ADR = Any Decision Record?
+Note: This post and Part 2 are also available in a single post on my personal blog called “ADR = Any Decision Record?
 Architecture, Design and Beyond”.

 © Olaf Zimmermann, 2021.
 All rights reserved.